 The main objective to take

-the label “Food Grade” have been certified in house by the manufacturer rather than by the FDA.
+away is that the any gases considered “Food Grade” have been certified in house by the manufacturer rather than by the FDA.

 The certification is by purity defined by best